MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strtof-strtof-l-wcstof-wcstof-l.md

 |**_tcstof**|**strtof**|**strtof**|**wcstof**|
 |**_tcstof_l**|**_strtof_l**|**_strtof_l**|**_wcstof_l**|

-The **LC_NUMERIC** category setting of the current locale determines recognition of the radix character in *nptr*; for more information, see [setlocale, _wsetlocale](../../c-runtime-library/reference/setlocale-wsetlocale.md).
+The **LC_NUMERIC** category setting of the current locale determines recognition of the radix character in *strSource*; for more information, see [setlocale, _wsetlocale](setlocale-wsetlocale.md).
 The functions that don't have the **_l** suffix use the current locale; the ones that have the suffix are identical except that they use the locale that's passed in instead.
 For more information, see [Locale](../../c-runtime-library/locale.md).

 If *endptr* is not **NULL**, a pointer to the character that stopped the scan is stored at the location that's pointed to by *endptr*.
-If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *nptr* is stored at the location that's pointed to by *endptr*.
+If no conversion can be performed (no valid digits were found or an invalid base was specified), the value of *strSource* is stored at the location that's pointed to by *endptr*.

-**strtof** expects *nptr* to point to a string of the following form:
+**strtof** expects *strSource* to point to a string of the following form:

 [*whitespace*] [*sign*] [*digits*] [__.__*digits*] [{**e** &#124; **E**} [*sign*] *digits*]